gary9204/StuckFactsheet/doc/source/guide/devel_notes.rst

     #.
 Foster consistency

         Establish and use naming and layout conventions.
-See **TBD**.
+See :doc:`./conventions`.

     #.
 Facilitate recovery

         Use Git_ version control to make it easier to try out ideas and recover from ones that do not work out.
-See `Factsheet repository <https://github.com/gary9204/Factsheet>`_.
+See `Factsheet GitHub repository <https://github.com/gary9204/Factsheet>`_.

         .. _Git: https://git-scm.com/